Linlyo/llm-prompt-manager/README.md

 ---
 Requires Python version 3.9 or later.
+Can run `requirements.txt` to make sure you set up a proper environment.
+`pip install -r requirements.txt`

 Disclaimer: this coding project was done in collaboration with both ChatGPT and Gemini.